plone/training/docs/mastering-plone/eggs2.md

 ---
 myst:
   html_meta:
-    "description": ""
-    "property=og:description": ""
-    "property=og:title": ""
-    "keywords": ""
+    "description": "Introduction of the voting story – REST API services and React components" "property=og:description": "Introduction of the voting story – REST API services and React components" "property=og:title": "Reusable features packaged in add-ons – the voting story" "keywords": "Plone, Volto, React, add-on"
 ---

 (eggs2-label)=

-# Reusable Features packaged in add-ons (voting story)
+# Reusable features packaged in add-ons – the voting story

-We will enhance the Plone Conference site with the following behavior:
+You will enhance the Plone Conference site with the following behavior:

 Talks are submitted.
 The jury votes for talks to be accepted or rejected.